Majorana modes in graphene strips: polarization, wavefunctions, disorder, and Andreev states: Introduction

 Graphene has emerged as a particularly attractive candidate.
 While pristine graphene is gapless and exhibits negligible intrinsic spin-orbit coupling, engineering finite-width graphene nanoribbons (GNRs) in proximity to an $s$-wave superconductor can open a superconducting gap and enable topological phases when Rashba spin-orbit coupling (RSOC) and a Zeeman field are introduced.
 Such graphene–superconductor hybrids combine experimental tunability with planar scalability, and several works have analyzed Majorana bound states in graphene nanoribbons and flakes~\cite{ma2025graphene,kaladzhyan2017formation,kaladzhyan2017majorana,PhysRevX.5.041042, laubscher2020majorana,wang2018strain, manesco2019effective}.
 In parallel, Majorana polarization (MP) has been proposed as a powerful diagnostic tool for distinguishing MZMs from trivial modes~\cite{sticlet2012spin,sedlmayr2015visualizing,sedlmayr2016majorana,karoliya2025majorana}.
 Yet, most studies have focused either on polarization diagnostics in idealized systems or on graphene wavefunctions in the clean limit, without a unified analysis of polarization diagnostics, disorder robustness, and possible competing Andreev-bound-state physics.
+At the same time, recent developments have emphasized the importance of complementing local Majorana diagnostics with global topological invariants, particularly in finite and disordered superconducting systems where trivial near-zero-energy states may mimic Majorana signatures.
+In this context, Pfaffian-based periodic disorder invariants (PDIs), constructed through boundary-twist formulations of periodically repeated disordered supercells, provide a powerful real-space approach for characterizing class-D topological superconductivity even in the absence of translational symmetry~\cite{eissele2025topological,roy2026pfaffian}.

-Thus there remains a critical gap: a comprehensive, self-consistent treatment that combines (i) Majorana polarization, (ii) real-space wavefunction morphology, (iii) disorder effects, and (iv) analysis of psABS (quasi-Majoranas) and Andreev bound states, all within the graphene geometry context, is largely missing from the literature.
+There remains a critical gap: a comprehensive, self-consistent treatment that combines (i) Majorana polarization, (ii) PDI, (iii) real-space wavefunction morphology, (iv) disorder effects, and (v) analysis of psABS (quasi-Majoranas) and Andreev bound states, all within the graphene geometry context, is largely missing from the literature.
 This is especially important because graphene’s two-dimensional nature, edge types (zigzag, armchair), and richer bandstructure nuances imply that simplistic extrapolations from nanowires may fail.

 In this work we address this gap.
 We perform a systematic investigation of finite-size graphene strips with different edge terminations: armchair, zigzag, and nearly square geometries, proximitized by an s-wave superconductor, subject to Rashba spin-orbit coupling and both in-plane and out-of-plane magnetic fields.
 Using exact diagonalization of the BdG Hamiltonian, we compute phase diagrams of MP, track bulk gap closings/reopenings, and image real-space localization for low-energy modes in clean and disordered regimes.
 By cross-correlating MP with wavefunction localization and monitoring psABS proliferation, we establish practical criteria for distinguishing genuine MZMs from trivial near-zero modes.
 Our analysis shows that the combination of edge geometry, magnetic field orientation, and disorder strength plays a decisive role in accessing and stabilizing topological superconducting phases supporting Majorana zero modes.
 We shows that armchair strips with short zigzag ends best support sharply localized, well-separated MZMs that remain stable under moderate disorder; by contrast, zigzag and square geometries display narrower windows and are more easily compromised by disorder-induced psABSs.
 Our analysis provides not only a consistency check across multiple diagnostics but also design principles for scalable graphene-based platforms.